gitlabhq/gitlabhq/doc/ci/yaml/README.md

 #### Restrictions

-- We can only use files that are currently tracked by Git on the default repository branch, so when using a **local file** make sure it's on the latest commit of your default branch, otherwise feel free to use a remote location.
+- We can only use files that are currently tracked by Git on the same branch and commit your configuration file is.
+In other words, when using a **local file** make sure it's on the latest commit of your branch.
-- Since external files defined on `include` are evaluated first, the configuration on this files will take precedence over the content of `.gitlab-ci.yml`, for example:
+- Since external files defined on `include` are evaluated first, the content on `gitlab-ci.yml` **will take precedence over the content of the external files**, for example:

 ```yaml
 # Content of http://company.com/default-gitlab-ci.yml

 image: php:5-fpm-alpine

 job2: